rmorsomme/Sudoku-Solver/RMD.md

 }
 ```

-Let us solve the sudoku from the Wikipedia page with our algorithm.
+Let us solve the sudoku grid from the Wikipedia page with our algorithm.

 ``` r
 # Solving our first grid